The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Introduction

 \section{Introduction}

-Let $k$ be an algebraically closed field of characteristic $p>2$.
-This paper studies the $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve over $k$.
-In characteristic $p$, abelian varieties carry several interesting discrete invariants, such as the $p$-rank, Newton polygon and the Ekedahl-Oort type, and the invariants for curves are defined to be the invariant for its Jacobians.
-These invariants introduce stratifications on the moduli spaces of abelian varieties, and consequently on the moduli spaces of curves.
+Let $k$ be an algebraically closed field of characteristic $p>2$ throughout this paper.
+We study the $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve over $k$.
+In characteristic $p$, abelian varieties carry several interesting discrete invariants, such as the $p$-rank or the Newton polygon.
+The corresponding invariants for curves are defined to be those of their Jacobians.
+These invariants induce stratifications on the moduli spaces of abelian varieties, and consequently on the moduli spaces of curves.